Robert Pollard

 But the song is not about raising your fist.
 It’s about what happens next.
 It’s about recovering.

-Life is about recovery.
+Life is about recovering.
 There are so many things that we recover from.
-We recover from bad times and from good times (ever been hungover from too much fun the night before?).
 Bouncing back is the most interesting thing that human beings do.
 And we’re always being tested.
-And it’s often our own goddamn fault.

 As I write this, I’ll be seeing Guided by Voices live soon.
 Dallas, Texas, October 2024.
 There’s a rumor that this is the final tour and this is the last date.
 Robert Pollard is about to turn 67 and I can believe that he’s done with crossing the country in a van.
 Do I think that this is the last show ever?
 Can’t say.
-No comment.
-I know nothing.
-Also, you never know what life will bring.
+I know nothing except that you never know what life will bring.

 Meanwhile, I have responsibilities the next day and I just turned 48 and I intend to spend this show chilling out.
-I will drink lightly and find a place to sit.
-I’ve got a bad knee so I won’t even attempt to pogo like I used to do.
+I’ve got a bad knee so I won’t even attempt to jump around like I used to do.

 Bob Dylan ended his double album masterpiece with an eleven-minute love song.
 The Beatles ended their double album with a lushly orchestrated joke.
-The Rolling Stones ended their epic by teasing death in a way that only brash young men would do.
+The Rolling Stones ended their epic by teasing death in a way that brash young men like to do.

 They’re all great moments, but I relate more these days to Robert Pollard’s ending.